The MGA With An Attitude

 http://www.mgaguru.com/mgtech/engine/of101.htm

 Each time I have reassembled a dry engine I have primed it by using a trigger pump oil can to inject oil at the oil pressure hose port on the block.
 I keep pumping until I can feel a significant increase in flow resistance, which can take about a pint of oil at that point.
-This fills the main oil galley and gives oil to the main bearings.
+This fills the main oil gallery and gives oil to the main bearings.
 If nothing else this should provide peace of mind while you are cranking on it trying to get the pressure up.
 It also tries to flow oil backwards through the filter and oil cooler back into the rear of the block, and then back to the oil pump.
 However, the oil filter generally has an anti-back flow check in it so the oil won't go back that way anyway.
-On a couple of occasions this has not provided a prime to the pump.
+This will NOT provided a prime to the pump.

 You may need to try priming it closer to the oil pump.
 Disconnect the large external oil line at the back corner of the block, fill the port in the block with oil, and then rotate the engine backwards to draw the oil backwards into the oil pump.
 Always works for me.
 But, if it doesn't draw that way, try applying a little pressure to assist the back flow into the pump.